syncfusion-content/windowsforms-docs/WindowsForms/hubtile/Appearance-and-Styling.md

 {% endtabs %}

-N> ExpandOnHover is applicable only for DefaultTile type.
+N> [ExpandOnHover](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.HubTile~ExpandOnHover.html) is applicable only for DefaultTile type.

 ## Tile press behavior

 Tile sliding effect occurs on mouse click and based on the position of the mouse pointer.
-This property allows you to enable or disable the sliding effect in HubTile.
+The [EnableTileSlideEffect](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.HubTile~EnableTileSlideEffect.html) property allows you to enable or disable the sliding effect in HubTile.

 {% tabs %}